-- One will help to remove any fluid or blood that is left in your belly.
+- One will help remove any fluid or blood that is left in your belly.

 - The second tube will drain bile while you recover.
-This tube will be removed by your surgeon in 2 - 4 weeks.
-Before removing it, you will have a special x-ray called a cholangiogram.
+This tube will be removed by your surgeon in 2 to 4 weeks.
+Before the tube is removed, you will have a special x-ray called a cholangiogram.

 - You will receive instructions for caring for these drains before leaving the hospital.

 Plan to have someone drive you home from the hospital.
 Do NOT drive yourself home.

 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

 - Do not lift anything heavier than 10 to 15 pounds until you see your doctor.

 - Avoid all strenuous activity.
 This includes heavy exercising, weightlifting, and other activities that make you breathe hard or strain.

 - Taking short walks and using stairs are OK.

 - Do NOT push yourself too hard.
 Slowly increase how much you exercise.